onc-healthit/inferno-community/deployment-configuration.md

 A `t2.micro` sized instance should be sufficient  for sites expecting a low about of traffic.

-An AWS account is required to use AMI version.
-If you wish to run it locally, you can use Docker, or a number of other configuration options described below.
+It is important to open port `80` and port `22` if you need to gain shell access to the server.